Hernia Surgery Highett

 Hernia Surgery With Dr Roshan Ariyaratnam

-Dr Roshan Ariyaratnam is also recognised by other surgeons for his interest in complex hernia repair and abdominal wall reconstruction, making him a trusted choice for referrals across the Highett hernia community.
+Among Highett’s surgical network, Dr Roshan Ariyaratnam is recognised for his experience in complex hernia and abdominal wall reconstruction cases, making him a preferred referral choice.

 Mesh and Your Hernia Repair